poVoq/conversejs-ubports/README.md

 ## Known issues
 - Pulling up the bottom bar sometimes crashes the app (no idea why)
-- Long press text copy options are broken
+- Long press text copy options and other popup optionss are broken
 - Some Javascript pop-up queries are still with the desktop styling
 - Participant list in multi-user-chats (MUCs) is very cramped on small screens.
   - This is a known issue of ConverseJS and is waiting for an upstream improvement.